Attributes and Aliasing

 Centralizing logs from various technologies and applications can generate tens or hundreds of different attributes in a Log Management environment, especially when many teams are working within the same environment.

-For instance, a client IP may have various log attributes:
+For instance, a client IP may have various log attributes, such as

-client.ip, etc. The execution time of a request may be referred to as
+client.ip, and so on.
+The execution time of a request may be referred to as

 Use attributes and aliasing to unify your Logs environment.